 While Eleven might not be the best music player in terms of features, it is light on resources and very responsive.
 Being the default music player App for LineageOS, it also enjoys frequent bug-fixes by the community.

-How to Get Eleven Music Player on Any Android Device
+How to Get LineageOS Music Player on Any Android Device

 - Android 4.x and up